nktoan/risk-distribution-matching/DomainBed/README.md

 We named our proposed algorithm  **RDM**.

 This sub-repository allows you to replicate the DomainBed results presented in our submitted paper.
-Specifically, once you have configured your paths, initialized your launcher, and set up DomainBed based on the provided guidelines, you can use the subsequent commands to reproduce the *RDM* results we have reported in our paper.
+Specifically, once you have configured your paths, initialised your launcher, and set up DomainBed based on the provided guidelines, you can use the subsequent commands to reproduce the *RDM* results we have reported in our paper.

 Thank you for your interest!